Felix Florez (1844 - 1884)

 Data below from the CSS Tuscaloosa - Encyclopaedia of Alabama

 The CSS Tuscaloosa began its maritime career as the American merchant ship Conrad out of Philadelphia.
 On June 20, 1863, during a mission known as the "South Atlantic Expeditionary Raid," Capt.
 Raphael Semmes and his Confederate commerce raider CSS Alabama captured the Conrad carrying a cargo of wool and goat skins off the Brazilian coast as it sailed from Buenos Aires, Argentina, to New York.
 Because of the vessel's speed, Semmes commissioned it the next day as the CSS Tuscaloosa and employed it as a both a cruiser and support tender for the Alabama.
 He may have done so as a way to avoid violating contemporary maritime law, which prevented warships from bringing captured prizes into neutral waters.
 Semmes armed the ship with three brass 12-pounder cannons along with rifles, pistols, and ammunition and provisions for a three-month cruise.
 He appointed Lt.
-John Low as captain and assigned 15 men from the Alabama's crew to the newly commissioned CSS Tuscaloosa
+John Low as captain and assigned 15 men from the Alabama's crew to the newly commissioned CSS Tuscaloosa.

 Semmes then instructed Low to sail down the west coast of Africa toward the Cape of Good Hope.
 On July 31, Low and his men captured the Union merchant ship Santee carrying a shipment of rice.
 On August 8, Low entered Simon's Bay near Cape Town, South Africa, where British officials allowed him to refit and provision the Tuscaloosa, despite Britain's strict neutrality policy.
 Seven days later, Low left for a 90-day cruise during which he stopped at Angra Pequena, Southwest Africa (present-day Namibia), to unload the ship's cargo of wool and goat skins.
 After crossing the South Atlantic, Low sailed into Santa Catarina in southern Brazil on November 19 to purchase supplies, but Brazilian officials refused the request and directed him to leave before sundown.
 By December 26, Low had returned to Simon's Bay, where British officials seized the Tuscaloosa, intending to hold the vessel until the original owners could reclaim it.
 Low and his crew left the ship, and an officer and several sailors from the HMS Narcissus took control.
 Neither the ship's original owners nor Confederate agents ever reclaimed the vessel, so British authorities released it to the U.S. Consul in March 1864.
 The Consul, in turn, gave the vessel to the Union Navy.